oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/userguide.md

 - `hash`
 - `dash`
 - `dot`
-- `caps` or `capitalize` - word spoken after this keyword will be capitalized
+- `capitalize` - word spoken after this keyword will be capitalized

 #### Examples